 The speed of dc motor can be controlled by this method by any one of the following ways –

 1. Field diverter method: This method uses a diverter.
-Here the field flux can be reduced by shunting a portion of motor current around the series field.
+Here the field flux can be reduced by shunting a portion of motor electric current around the series field.
 Lesser the diverter resistance less is the field current, less flux therefore more speed.
 This method gives speed above normal and the method is used in electric drives in which speed should rise sharply as soon as load is decreased.diagram

-2. Tapped Field control: This is another method of increasing the speed by reducing the flux and it is done by lowering number of turns of field winding through which current flows.
+2. Tapped Field control: This is another method of increasing the speed by reducing the flux and it is done by lowering number of turns of field winding through which electric current flows.
 In this method a number of tapping from field winding are brought outside .
 This method is employed in electric traction.

 Speed Control of DC Shunt Motor

 Speed of dc shunt motor is controlled by the factors stated below